The Upholstery Bureau wants you to enjoy your course and your time in the workshop. If you have some questions, let me answer a few here.

 What project is suitable for you to do?

-If you are a beginner, you should start with a beginner type project and that’s a footstool, a dining chair or a pair of dining chairs, a drop in seat or two.
-Basically any single pad item.
+If you are a beginner, or a newcomer to upholstery, you should start with a beginner type project.
+That could be a dining chair or a pair of dining chairs, some loose seats, a small nursing chair, prie dieu, footstool or small ottoman.
+Basically you should choose an item with one or two pads.
+If you are attending a 10 week course, then you could start with a small nursing chair or a simple lounge chair (two pads) or a fauteuil.
+There’s plenty to do on these projects.
 Please take a look at the Guide for Choosing a Project which provides an idea of the work and skill involved when doing different projects.
-Occasionally, a student might have ‘crafty’ skills, be a whiz at sewing and have a project that is slightly outside this criteria (such as a small nursing chair, prie dieu or lounger but these must be considered carefully).
-If you choose a project that is too big or difficult, and without skills, previous knowledge or SPEED, you will find the job takes a long time.
-You could get discouraged before you’ve even discovered your talent!
-And of course talk to me and you must send me a photo of your project.
-Everyone, beginner or more advanced, should ALWAYS send me a photo of their project before bringing it into the workshop!
+Occasionally, a student might have ‘crafty’ skills, be a whiz at sewing and have a project that is slightly outside this criteria.
+If you choose a project that is too big or difficult as your first project, and you do not have skills, previous knowledge or speed, or knowledge of the workshop and how to manage the materials, you will find the job takes a long time.
+In my experience, 90% of students who insist on taking on an advanced project as their first project, get discouraged and feel the job is taking them too long.

 What tips are there for choosing a project?

 Tip 1: If you are a beginner, start with a beginner type project such as drop in seats, a footstool or a dining chair or two, or any item that has one or two upholstered pads.
-Sometimes a small nursing chair or prie dieu is an appropriate first project too if you are attending a longer course.
-Small is not always easy, and upholstery is often ‘awkward.’
+Sometimes a small nursing chair or prie dieu is an appropriate first project if you are attending a 10 week course.
 These are the sorts of projects where you achieve and finish sooner rather than later.
 The finished results will spur you on.
 You’ll increase your knowledge, improve your techniques as well as speed up.

 Tip 2: I always recommend that students rip out (removal of upholstery) their first project at least, with me, in the workshop as this is part of the learning process.
 And until you start ripping out your project, you won’t really know what lies beneath.
 I can explain the layers that you are removing and assess what to keep or throw away, and high light any particulars about your project.
 It’s possible to carry out simple repairs and re-glueing in the upholstery workshop but we are not a restoration or wood workshop, so any paint or varnish removal (sanding, painting etc) needs to be done at home.
 You may find that you need to rip out your project in the workshop and then take your project home to carry out this part.